 Preparing for a power outage as a betta fish owner isn’t a bad idea.
 Betta fish are pretty sensitive to water temperature changes and conditions.
 When a power failure occurs, being adequately prepared for such an emergency situation could save the life of your beloved betta buddy.

-To help you, we’ve put together some quick and simple guidelines on how to care for your betta fish during a power outage.
+To help you, we’ve put together some quick and simple guidelines on caring for betta fish during a power outage.

 Keep reading to find out what to do to keep your fish safe when the lights go out!

 The general consensus among hobbyists is that most fish can survive for around two days during a power outage.
-However, that depends on a number of factors, including:
+However, that depends on several factors, including:

 - the size of the tank